Fixed layout Vs. Reflowable: What’s the Difference?

 Still not sure about which option to choose, reflowable or fixed layout?

-To conclude the blog, the choice between fixed layout vs. reflowable depends on the specific needs and preferences of the reader and the publisher.
+To conclude the blog, the choice between a fixed layout vs. reflowable depends on the specific needs and preferences of the reader and the publisher.

 Fixed layout eBooks are best for content that requires precise layout and design, such as children’s books, cookbooks, and graphic novels.
 On the other hand, reflowable eBooks are more versatile and accessible, with the ability to adjust to different screen sizes and font sizes.